Hussain-Alsalman/S4DS/README.md

 # Statistics for Data Science
 Some foundation in statistics is required to take on Data Science projects.
 This repo contains a introductory material about concepts in statistics.
-This was created specifically for a workshop sponsored by [Bayan](https://bayan.site/).
+This was initially created for a workshop sponsored by [Bayan](https://bayan.site/).
+Due to increasing interest in the material, I started using it for other workshops.

 ## Software & System requirements